 - Dislocation Fractures

-How the doctor will diagnose an injury
+How the doctor will diagnose Your Back Injury

 First the doctor would have to find out the extent of injury to your back.
 He may use different diagnostic equipment to do this.

 A ct scan can identify a back injury by showing damage to the disk and spinal cord, it may also be used to show how bad a disk is herniated.

 If you are claustrophobic, you probably won’t like an MRI.
 MRI scan show damage to nerves and tissue in your back.
 MRI’s are becoming the most common method along with X-rays to determine damage done to your back in auto accident